 We understand audio as both an objective and subjective experience; therefore, we combine objective testing and experiential analysis for all reviews and best lists.
 We’re happy to inform readers of product features but ultimately want our readers to leave each article more educated about audio than before.

-Like all other best lists, this too is a living document that will be continuously updated as new, worthy products are released.
+Like all other best lists, this is a living document that will be continuously updated as new, worthy products are released.
 We acknowledge that a product may not be for you and, unfortunately, the perfect, one-size-fits-all best smart speaker doesn’t exist.
 However, we’re confident that most readers will find something to enjoy.
-Hopefully, you find something that suits your needs.
+Hopefully, you will find something that suits your needs.
 If we missed one of your favorites, be sure to reach out and let us know.